AppColony/slate/source/includes/api/v2/job_sites/_upsert.md

 }'
 ```

-This endpoint will update a job site with a given API ID, or create one if it doesn't exist.
+This endpoint will update a Job Site with a given API ID, or create one if it doesn't exist.

 ### HTTP Request